 Avoid in patients with prostatic enlargement.

-Covonia Cold & Flu Formula is not suitable for long term use
+Covonia ALL-IN-ONE Chesty Cough, Cold & Flu Relief Oral Solution is not suitable for long term use.

 Always use the measuring cup supplied with the pack.